kbroman/knitr_knutshell/index.md

 [git/github guide](http://kbroman.github.io/github_tutorial) and
 [minimal make tutorial](http://kbroman.github.io/minimal_make).

-And see the source for this tutorial [here](http://github.com/kbroman/knitr_knutshell).
+The source for this tutorial is [here](http://github.com/kbroman/knitr_knutshell).

-If you have suggestions or corrections, send a [pull request](https://help.github.com/articles/using-pull-requests)!
+If you have suggestions or corrections, send a [pull request](https://help.github.com/articles/using-pull-requests).